Poisson geometry and representations of PI 4-dimensional Sklyanin algebras

 \subsection{On irreducible representations of PI 4-dimensional Sklyanin algebras}

+Recall that $n$ denotes the order of the automorphism $\sigma$ of the elliptic curve attached to $S$; it equals the PI degree of $S$.
 For $y \in Y$, denote by $\mm_y$ the corresponding maximal ideal of $Z(S)$.
-It follows from \thref{thm1} that \begin{itemize} \item For $y \in Y \backslash Y^{sing}$, $S/\mm_y S \cong M_n(\kk)$, and thus, up to isomorphism, there is precisely one irreducible representation of $S$ with central annihilator $\mm_y$ and this representation has dimension $n$. \end{itemize} Recall that $n$ denotes the order of the automorphism $\sigma$ of the elliptic curve attached to $S$; it equals the PI degree of $S$.
-It is a simple fact that \begin{itemize} \item For $y = \underline{0}$, $S/\mm_y S$ is a local algebra, and thus, up to isomorphism, $S$ has precisely one irreducible representation with central annihilator $\mm_{\underline{0}}$ and this representation is the trivial representation of dimension $1$. \end{itemize}
+It follows from \thref{thm1}(4) that \begin{itemize} \item For $y \in Y \backslash Y^{sing}$, $S/\mm_y S \cong M_n(\kk)$, and thus, up to isomorphism, there is precisely one irreducible representation of $S$ with central annihilator $\mm_y$ and this representation has dimension $n$. \end{itemize} It is a simple fact that \begin{itemize} \item For $y = \underline{0}$, $S/\mm_y S$ is a local algebra, and thus, up to isomorphism, $S$ has precisely one irreducible representation with central annihilator $\mm_{\underline{0}}$ and this representation is the trivial representation of dimension $1$. \end{itemize}

 To achieve results on irreducible representations of intermediate dimension, we first use the explicit structure of the center $Z(S)$ and its link with the geometry of the elliptic curve $E$ to describe the singular locus $Y^{sing}$ of $S$.